Houlton Band of Maliseet Indians: Government

 Each American Indian nation in Maine is allotted a non-voting seat in the Maine Legislature, a tradition started in 1823 and formalized in 2013.
-The HBMI have refused to send a delegate since 2018, due to their strained relationship with Democratic governor, Janet Mills, due to the latter's refusal to allot more federal funds for Indian reservations.
+The Houlton Band have refused to send a delegate since 2018, due to their strained relationship with Democratic governor, Janet Mills, due to the latter's refusal to allot more federal funds for Indian reservations.
 However, in summer of 2023, Maine's legislature passed a law that would allow tribes in Maine access to federal laws and a degree of self-determination independent from the state of Maine.
 In March 2023, a Houlton Maliseet representative returned to the legislature, along ones from three other tribes: the Passamaquoddy Tribe, Penobscot Nation, and the Mi'kmaq Nation.

+In 2022, the Houlton Band of Maliseets appointed its first ever Tribal Ambassador, Osihkiyol Crofton-Macdonald.

-Starting in November 2023, the HBMI began the process of creating a Healing to Wellness Court, a restorative justice effort to reduce a repeat of criminal behavior and to engage the local community.
+Starting in November 2023, the Houlton Band began the process of creating a Healing to Wellness Court, a restorative justice effort to reduce a repeat of criminal behavior and to engage the local community.
 The court is largely modeled after the one created by the Penobscot Indian Island Reservation.

 Economic development

-The HBMI farm potatoes, barley, and clover on tribal lands.
+The Houlton Band of Maliseet Indians farms potatoes, barley, and clover on tribal lands.
 They also own a roller skating rink (Rollerama).

 In conjunction with the municipal government of Houlton, the HBMI were awarded $15,000,000 as part of the Foxcroft Road improvements to repair and widen the tribe's main arterial road into the city, which also acts as a border crossing with Canada.